Generic Name: acetaminophen and hydrocodone bitartrate

-Patients receiving other narcotic analgesics, antihistamines, antipsychotics, antianxiety agents, or other CNS depressants (including alcohol) concomitantly with Vicodin ES Tablets may exhibit an additive CNS depression.
+Patients receiving other narcotics, antihistamines, antipsychotics, antianxiety agents, or other CNS depressants (including alcohol) concomitantly with hydrocodone bitartrate and acetaminophen tablets may exhibit an additive CNS depression.
 When combined therapy is contemplated, the dose of one or both agents should be reduced.

 Drug/Laboratory Test Interactions